Edit

 Note

 Windows Terminal supports mouse input in Windows Subsystem for Linux (WSL) applications as well as Windows applications that use virtual terminal (VT) input.
-This means applications such as tmux and Midnight Commander will recognize when you select items in the terminal window.
+This support means applications such as tmux and Midnight Commander recognize when you select items in the terminal window.
 If an application is in mouse mode, you can hold down Shift to make a selection instead of sending VT input.

 Keyboard support